webpack/webpack/CONTRIBUTING.md

 ### Documentation

-Webpack is insanely feature rich and documentation is a huge time sink.
+webpack is insanely feature rich and documentation is a huge time sink.
 We greatly appreciate any time spent fixing typos or clarifying sections in the documentation.